 Traffic attorneys bring experience and understanding of the law to the table to assist you with your approach to a violation charge.
 Even if you have not decided yet what to do about your violation, the advice of an attorney is a great place to start.

 Consulting with a traffic violation attorney can help you to understand what you are facing, including the potential consequences of accepting the ticket and allowing it to go onto your record.
 Even if you decide to dispute the ticket yourself, a consultation with an attorney will provide you with the information and advice you need to enter that courtroom with confidence.
-Most traffic attorneys will provide a consultation for a flat fee (some may offer free consultations) to help you understand your situation better and decide how best to approach it.
+Most traffic attorneys will provide a consultation for a flat fee (some may offer legal consultations) to help you understand your situation better and decide how best to approach it.
 This consultation may be the beginning of disputing your ticket, or it may convince you it is best to accept the fee.
 In most cases, however, the attorney will be able to assist you in the direction of successfully fighting the ticket.

 Hiring an attorney has the potential to result in a much better outcome for you than either paying the ticket or disputing it yourself.
 An experienced attorney who has worked in your local courts knows the judges and the prosecutors.
 Those connections can be a big help in the case of a serious violation where a plea bargain might be a possibility, or where there are multiple charges and it is possible to have one or more dropped with the efforts of a good lawyer.